telerik/ajax-docs/api/client/Telerik.Web.UI.RadTileList.md

 The arguments of the TileClicking event.

-### tileSelected
+### clientTilePeekTemplateDataBound

-Occurs after a tile in the TileList is selected.
+Occurs raised before the rendering of the Peek Template in the browser.

 #### Event Data